ash/raku-course/essentials/associatives/exercises/replace-with-antonyms/solution/index.md

 ## Comments

-The `//` operator is the [defined-or operator](/essentials/scalar-variables/defined-or-operator), which returns the first defined operand.
+1. The `//` operator is the [defined-or operator](/essentials/scalar-variables/defined-or-operator), which returns the first defined operand.

-In the hash, all the keys are words (i.e., they look like identifiers), so you don’t need to quote them in the hash.
-It is thus possible to create a hash as shown below:
+1. In the hash, all the keys are words (i.e., they look like identifiers), so you don’t need to quote them in the hash.
+It is thus possible to create a hash, as shown below:

 ```raku
 my %dictionary =